Eosinophilic granulomatosis with polyangiitis (EGPA)

 • chest pain and/or heart palpitations

-There may also be complications associated with EGPA, including life-threatening respiratory issues, kidney failure, blood clots (thrombosis), aneurysms, permanent loss of feeling in hands or feet, stroke, and heart failure.2-4, 6-8, 9
+There may also be complications associated with EGPA, including life-threatening respiratory issues, kidney failure, blood clots (thrombosis), aneurysms, permanent loss of feeling in hands or feet, stroke, and heart failure.1,2,5,7-9

 Please speak to your medical team to learn more about the symptoms and complications of EGPA.

-The cause of eosinophilic granulomatosis with polyangiitis (EGPA) is not fully understood.
-It is thought that it may be caused by a combination of environmental factors (such as allergens and infections), an overactive immune system, and genetics.2,3,8
+The cause of EGPA is not fully understood.
+It is thought that it may be caused by a combination of environmental factors (such as allergens and infections), an overactive immune system, and genetics.1,3,8

 Diagnosis

-Eosinophilic granulomatosis with polyangiitis (EGPA) may be diagnosed based on physical examination, extensive medical history, blood tests to check for high levels of eosinophils (a type of white blood cell) and MPO-ANCA antibodies, and imaging scans.5,6,8,9 Scans may include X-ray and computed tomography (CT) to detect for abnormal clumps of cells (polyps) in the sinuses and lungs.
+EGPA may be diagnosed based on physical examination, extensive medical history, blood tests to check for high levels of eosinophils (a type of white blood cell) and MPO-ANCA antibodies, and imaging scans.4,5,8,9 Scans may include X-ray and computed tomography (CT) to detect for abnormal clumps of cells (polyps) in the sinuses and lungs.

 More information about the blood tests can be found at